This article was written for Fethiye Times by Steve Parsley.

 They can be reached easily by bus – as can the Valley of the Butterflies in the Petaloudes district, just 20kms south of Rhodes itself.

 If you prefer to venture away from the tourist traps, the small harbour at Haraki and the old fort at Feraklos nearby are worth a detour, as are the beaches at Stegna and Agathi, which are less prone to being overcrowded.

 Numerous offices in and around the old town offer car and motorcycle hire with more details available from most hotel lobbies if required.

 Accommodation in Rhodes

-Rhodes offers everything from Airbnb rooms, bed and breakfast accommodation, small pensyon and boutique hotels as well as grand, modern places on the sea front in the “new” town.
+Rhodes offers everything from Airbnb rooms, bed and breakfast accommodation, small pension and boutique hotels as well as grand, modern places on the seafront in the “new” town.

 Whether you prefer luxury accommodation, a taste of the authentic, a family-run premises or just somewhere to dump your bags, shower and sleep, you’ll be able to find something to suit your budget.